 Calibre Audio can now be accessed on smartphones and tablets through the free Dolphin EasyReader app.
 Once set up, the Dolphin EasyReader app also provides convenient access to Calibre Audio, letting you search for, download and listen to books, all from one place.
 Calibre Audio and Dolphin will be hosting a series of free webinars in the coming months demonstrating access to Calibre Audio with the EasyReader app.
-To find out more and to register, refer to the downloading Calibre books with EasyReader article on the Calibre Audio website.
+To find out more and to register, refer to the How we help page on the Calibre Audio website.

 The UK education collection from RNIB Bookshare provides blind and partially sighted students and pupils with access to a library of over 500,000 accessible books.
 Access is available through participating schools, colleges and universities.